maRce10/marce10.github.com/_posts/2016-12-12-Create_dynamic_spectro_in_R.md

 wav1 <- readWave("example.wav", from = 0, to = 19, units = "seconds")
 {% endhighlight %}

-Set the frequency limit, frames per second (video) and a margin of silence to add at the start and end of wav (so the sound starts playing at 0)
+Set the frequency limit, frames per second (video) and a margin of silence to add at the start and end of the sound file (so the sound starts playing at 0)

 {% highlight r %}